 Home State is committed to working with our provider community and members to provide a high level of satisfaction in delivering quality healthcare benefits.
 We are committed to provide comprehensive information through this Provider Reference Manual as it relates to Home State's operations, benefits, and policies and procedures to providers.
 This Provider Reference Manual will be posted on Home State's website where providers can review and print it free of charge.
-Providers will be notified via Bulletins and notices posted on the provider website and in its weekly Explanation of Payment notices, of material changes to this Manual.
-For hard copies of this Provider Reference Manual please contact the Provider Services department at 1-855-694-HOME (4663) or if you need further explanation on any topics discussed in the manual.
+Providers will be notified via Bulletins and notices posted in its provider secure website and in its weekly Explanation of Payment notices, of material changes to this Manual.
+For hard copies or CD copies of this Provider Reference Manual please contact the Provider Services department ("Provider Services") at 1-855-694-HOME (4663) or if you need further explanation on any topics discussed in the manual.